Central serous chorioretinopathy: Diagnosis

 Indocyanine green angiography (left) and laser Doppler imaging (right) of the macula in central serous retinopathy, revealing choroidal vessels.
-Blue and red correspond to low and high blood flow respectively.
+Blue and red correspond to low and high blood flow, respectively.

-The diagnosis usually starts with a dilated examination of the retina, followed with confirmation by optical coherence tomography, fluorescein angiography, and indocyanine green angiography.
+The diagnosis usually starts with a dilated examination of the retina, followed by confirmation by optical coherence tomography, fluorescein angiography, and indocyanine green angiography.
 The angiography test will usually show one or more fluorescent spots with fluid leakage.
-In 10%-15% of the cases these will appear in a classic smokestack shape.
+In 10%-15% of the cases, these will appear in a classic smokestack shape.
 Differential diagnosis should be immediately performed to rule out retinal detachment, which is a medical emergency.

 A clinical record should be taken to keep a timeline of the detachment.
 The affected eye will sometimes exhibit a refractive spectacle prescription that is more far-sighted than the fellow eye due to the decreased focal length caused by the raising of the retina.

-Indocyanine green angiography or laser Doppler imaging can be used to reveal the underlying swollen choroidal vessels under the retinal pigment epithelium and assess the health of the retina in the affected area which can be useful in making a treatment decision.
+Indocyanine green angiography is a key diagnostic tool to assess the extent of choroidal abnormalities, showing different leakage patterns that correlate with disease severity and possibly treatment outcome.
+Laser Doppler imaging can be used to reveal the underlying swollen choroidal vessels under the retinal pigment epithelium and assess the health of the retina in the affected area which can be useful in making a treatment decision.

 Treatment

 Any ongoing corticosteroid treatment should be tapered and stopped, where possible.
-It is important to check current medication, including nasal sprays and creams, for ingredients of corticosteroids, if found seek advice from a medical practitioner for an alternative.
+It is important to check current medication, including nasal sprays and creams, for ingredients of corticosteroids; if found, seek advice from a medical practitioner for an alternative.

-Most eyes with CSR undergo spontaneous resorption of subretinal fluid within 3–4 months.
+Most eyes with CSC undergo spontaneous resorption of subretinal fluid within 3–4 months.
 Recovery of visual acuity usually follows.
-Treatment should be considered if resorption does not occur within 3–4 months, spontaneously or as the result of counselling.
-The available evidence suggests that half-dose (or half-fluence) photodynamic therapy is the treatment of choice for CSR with subretinal fluid for longer than 3–4 months.
+Treatment should be considered if resorption does not occur within 3–4 months, spontaneously or as a result of counselling.
+The available evidence suggests that half-dose (or half-fluence) photodynamic therapy is the treatment of choice for CSC with subretinal fluid for longer than 3–4 months.

-Due to the natural disease course of CSR - in which spontaneous resolution of subretinal fluid may occur - retrospective studies may erroneously report positive treatment outcomes and should, therefore, be evaluated with caution.
+Due to the natural disease course of CSC – in which spontaneous resolution of subretinal fluid often occurs in first-episode cases – retrospective studies may erroneously report positive treatment outcomes and should, therefore, be evaluated with caution.